rvadim/elastalert-k8s-automation/README.md

 # Optional properties
 ```

-All the properties listed in this administrator configuration template (except `alert_configs`) are necessary for
+All the properties listed in this administrator configuration template are necessary for
 running ElastAlert.
-These properties  have the same name and meaning as ElastAlert properties themselves.
+These properties have the same name and meaning as ElastAlert properties themselves (except `alert_configs`).

 More information about these and optional properties for configuring ElastAlert, can be found in official documentation: